InternetOfHealthcare/nursing-alexa-skill-workshop/README.md

 ###
 ![screenshot](/images/alexa-custom/05.png "instructions")

-## You can try to extend you Alexa Nursing Skill by creating a new Intent and call-back function!
+## Try to extend you Alexa Nursing Skill by creating a new Intent and call-back function!